10 Break-Out Sessions

 Today, living up to this idea through our actions is more relevant – but also more challenging – than ever: We need to simultaneously face immediate crises and pursue long-term transformations.
 So far, we have rarely been able to bring both perspectives together.
 For too long, a focus on immediate challenges has trumped our concern for longer-term developments.
 This reinforces a vicious cycle, where short-sighted responses lay the seeds for subsequent crises and urgent structural change is continuously postponed.

-Therefore, the St. Gallen Symposium and the Club of Rome have launched a joint initiative: A New Generational Contract.
-By convening diverse partners, we foster dialogue and actions around our responsibility for today and tomorrow.
+Therefore, the St. Gallen Symposium and the Club of Rome, in patnership with InTent, have launched a joint initiative: A New Generational Contract.
+By convening diverse partners, we leverage intergenerational leadership and learning to accelerate the shift towards more long-term, regenerative strategies in business and policy-making.
 In this way, our initiative contributes to a growing global recognition of the need for change.
 This includes the UN Secretary General’s “Our Common Agenda”, which foresees the creation of a UN Envoy for Future Generations and a Summit for the Future to be held in September 2024.

 Principles for Change